University of Southampton

 You need to be logged onto your University IT account and have access to Microsoft Teams.

 If you require a headset to use with your PC or laptop, you can request this from your Line Manager.
-The cost will be covered by the Softphone rollout.
+The cost of standard headsets will be covered by the Softphone rollout.

 If you need an amplified headset, please: